mebusy/cs144_network/week6.md

     - because each router only needs to hold the addresses for the prefixes within its autonomous system.
 Otherwise it just forwards them out.
 Nice and easy.

+### Routing to multiple exit points

+- Used by multi-homed enterprises and transit AS's.
+- Each internal router must be told which exit point to use for a given destinantion prefix.
+    - That means when it sees a prefix which is not inside the autonomous system, it has to know which exit point to use.
+- Requires large routing tables to route to every prefix.
+- This can can actually be made a little simpler if the autonomous system uses what's called hot-potato routing.

+- Approach 1: Hot-potato routing -- send to closest exit.
+    - Instead of making a smart choice , it simply sends to the closest exit point.
+Approach 2: Pick exit closest to destination.
+    - The more elaborate way would be to pick the exit, which is closest to the destination, or is on the lowest cost path.

+### Exterior Routing Protocol

+- Every AS must interconnect to other AS using BGP-4
+    - just like we're required to use IP, in order to deliver our packets, the thin waste of routing protocols is BGP4.
+- Problems BGP-4 designed to solve
+    - **Topology**: The internet is a complex mesh of different AS's with very little structure.
+It's very unstructured interconnection mesh.
+    - **Autonomy of AS's**: Each AS defines link costs in different ways, so not possible to find lowest cost paths.
+        - we're simply going to have to find a set of paths based on the number of autonomous systems.
+    - **Trust**: Some AS's don't trust others to advertise good routes(e.g. 2 competing backbone providers), or to protect the privacy of their traffic(e.g. 2 warring nations.)
+    - **Policies**: Different AS's have different objectives (e.g. route over fewest hops; use one provider rather than another ).

+- BGP-4 is designed to work in a way that will allow for that policy to be a local, private matter for the autonomous system.

+### Summary

+- The Internet consist of multiple AS's each managed independently.
+- An AS runs its own interior routing protocol.
+- Stub AS's use simple default routing
+- AS's with multiple exits must decide the best exit.
+- AS's must connect using the BGP-4 protocol.